 A promotional offer that online sports betting sites try and proclaim now are best odds guaranteed.
 It is a common problem that punters end up wasting time looking through different bookmakers in order to find the most rewarding odds for you to maximise your winnings.
 When now, you can be certain of having the best odds with the use of the Best Odds Guaranteed promotion.
 There are only a certain number of bookmakers that offer this, and it is not for every sport.
 Here are some of the top bookmakers for you to claim this promotion:

 William Hill: William Hill is one of the top dogs in the gambling industry, they are offering best odds guaranteed on daily greyhound and horse racing in Ireland and the UK.
 William Hill also offers great odds on Premier League fixtures.
 Restrictions apply.

-Bet Victor: BetVictor have taken the same bonus as their rivals and followed up with the same offer of best odds for greyhound racing and horse races across UK and Ireland.
+Bet Victor: BetVictor has taken the same bonus as their rivals and followed up with the same offer of best odds for greyhound racing and horse races across the UK and Ireland.
 T&Cs apply.

 Football Betting Odds Explained

 One area where fractional odds are not as good as decimal odds is for football betting.
 When you are placing football bets you will often be backing teams who are short-priced selections, either just above evens or below evens.
 When you are placing bets at these prices, fractions can be difficult to work out and compare against each other.

 For example, at a quick look would you know which odds were the best between 11/8, 7/5, and 6/4?
 This is where things can get confusing and why many football punters stick to decimal odds.
 The choice is entirely up to you, but if you are going to place a lot of football bets and you want to be able to quickly compare the odds on offer with different bookmakers, decimal odds will allow you to do that the easiest.